icsm-au/icsm_qgis_transformer/help/icsm_ntv2_transformer_docs.md

 ## Running a vector or raster transformation

 In order to run a vector or raster transformation, choose a supported spatial file as an 'in file'.
 Most common formats will work.
-The chosen file will be analysed, in order to determine if it is supported, and it must be in a known coordinate reference system (CRS)
+The chosen file will be analysed, in order to determine if it is supported, and it must be in a known coordinate reference system (CRS).

 To run a transformation, do the following:
  * Select an 'in file', which is the dataset to be transformed
  * (Optionally) select an 'out file', which will be overwritten with the transformed file
  * Choose an 'out coordinate system', which will determine the transformation to use
+ * You can check the option 'Open output after running' to load the resulting dataset into your workspace
  * Press 'OK' to run the transformation.

 ![Example plugin settings](./images/example_config.png)

-*Note that there is information about the transform that will be undertaken that is shown in the dialog under the plugin fields.
+*Note: there is information about the transform that will be undertaken that is shown in the dialog under the plugin fields.
 This gives you an opportunity to understand what transformation grids will be used.*

 <div style="page-break-after: always;"></div>